Peroxide Hazardous material: all for hazard class 5

 For safe transport, hazardous substances are divided into dangerous goods classes.
 Dangerous goods class 5 focuses on substances that have an igniting or oxidizing effect, whereby these are differentiated into two subclasses.
-In this blog post, we have summarized which substances belong to dangerous goods class 5, how the subclasses are divided, and what you have to pay attention to when labeling and transporting them.
+In this blog post, we have summarized which substances belong to dangerous goods class 5, how the subclasses are divided, and what you need to pay attention to in terms of labeling and transport.

-Flammable substances that do not burn themselves: Peroxide Dangerous goods
+Flammable substances that do not burn themselves: Peroxide Hazardous material

-If we are talking about substances in dangerous goods class 5, we are talking about flammable substances in liquid or solid form that pose a physical-chemical hazard.
+When talking about substances of dangerous goods class 5, we are talking about flammable substances in liquid or solid form that pose a physical-chemical hazard.
 They can release oxygen and start a fire with other objects and substances.
 Because of this property, they are also referred to as oxidizing and fire-promoting.
 In contrast to dangerous goods class 1, however, they are not directly explosive.

 According to the ADR class (European Agreement concerning the International Carriage of Dangerous Goods by Road), these dangerous substances are divided into flammable or oxidizing substances (hazard class 5.1) on the one hand and organic peroxides (5.2) on the other.

-We encounter dangerous goods of this class all the time in everyday life.
-Well-known examples are compressed gas packages, fertilizers containing ammonium nitrate and all organic peroxides containing more than 7% hydrogen peroxide.
+In everyday life, we encounter dangerous goods of this class all the time.
+Well-known representatives are, for example, pressurized gas packages, fertilizers containing ammonium nitrate and all organic peroxides containing more than 7% hydrogen peroxide.

 Subclasses of hazard class 5

-Substances and materials that do not have to be flammable themselves, but can cause a fire by releasing oxygen or can have a fire-accelerating effect on other substances, are classified as dangerous goods in Class 5.1.
-They may contain flammable substances (e.g. ethyl alcohol and acetone) which, in combination with hydrogen peroxide, have an explosive or deflagrating effect.
+Class 5.1 dangerous goods are substances and materials which, although they need not be flammable themselves, may cause a fire by releasing oxygen or may have a fire-accelerating effect on other substances.
+They may contain flammable substances (think, for example, of ethyl alcohol and acetone) which, in combination with hydrogen peroxide, have an explosive or deflagrating effect.

 Common representatives of hazard class 5.1 are oxygen, hydrogen, potassium chlorate and nitric acid.
 Fertilizers containing ammonium nitrate and sodium chlorate can also be assigned to this subclass.